 Why is a one-time password safe?

 This feature prevents some forms of identity theft by making sure that a captured user name/password pair cannot be used a second time.

 Typically the users logon name stays the same, and the one-time password changes with each login.

-One-time passwords are a form of so-called strong authentication, providing much better protection to eBanking, corporate networks and other systems containing sensitive data.
+One-time passwords are a form of strong authentication, providing much better protection to eBanking, corporate networks, and other systems containing sensitive data.

 Today most enterprise networks, e-commerce sites, and online communities require only a user name and static password for login and access to personal and sensitive data.